DiotheWind/TRP/README.md

 #### BSIT 3B

-In partial fulfillment of the requirements for **IT 373A - Event Driven Programming**.
+In partial fulfillment of the requirements for **IT 373A: Event-Driven Programming**.

 ### Controls:
 - **A/D**: Move Character